 Who has the Right of Way?

 Depending on your trail route, you may have to deal with uphill and downhill hikers.
 This then begs the question as to who has the right of way?
 It is quite simple actually, downhill hikers should yield to the hikers heading uphill.
 Now some of you may be questioning why, but it is kind of all down to science.
 Hikers going uphill have to work against gravity, making trekking harder as they try to keep momentum.
 Whereas downhill trekkers have gravity pushing them downhill.
 Yes they need to keep an eye on where they are going downhill, but their perspective is a lot broader than those heading uphill.
 So our first bit of trail etiquette tells us to give way to all those uphill hikers.
+This hiking etiquette for passing fellow hikers is easy to remember.

 As a little side note, there is the question of who has the right of way when you are trying to overtake.
 Now because there is often a bit more concentration for uphill hikers, probably best not to scare them too easily.
 Wait for when you hit a wider part of the trail and just ask to pass.
 That way they are given warning someone is behind them and it is safer to pass.
 And this tip works well for downhill hikers as well.
 Just always make sure that it is safe for both yourself and other hikers when it comes to passing.